cpp-lln-lab/CPP_LabGuide/doc/iMac_in_the_lab.md

 It is good practice to create your own account on the computer in order not to install on the same account a different version of Matlab Tools.

 All iMacs have an **admin** account.
-See the google scheet above for the passwords.
+See the google sheet above for the passwords.